marinehadd/aws-cloudops-networking/content/Day 1 - Networking foundations/DNSDHCP.md

 <img src='/images/dns.png' width='500px'>

-A full name of a server or endpoint is made of a hostname and the domain in which it sits.
+The full name of a server or endpoint is made of a hostname and the domain in which it sits.
 It is called a Fully Qualified Domain Name (FQDN) and is used for DNS resolution.

 <img src='/images/fqdn.png' width='800px'>